 „Inevitably, it comes down to—will I get bored with it?“

-New York photographer and young collector, Sarah Getto, chooses art for her collection like she chooses the people in her life.
+New York photographer and collector, Sarah Getto, chooses art for her collection like she chooses the people in her life.
 We take a look around her airy apartment and talk about her experiences assisting Lisa Phillips, the Director of the New Museum and working for Mona Kuhn in San Francisco.

 FAM: When and how did you start collecting?

 Sarah Getto: It started with this piece by Ghada Amer, she was my first.
 Pepe Karmel showed a slide of her work in an undergrad art history lecture and it really caught my attention.
 I missed her name, but my mind kept going back to it.
 It was like leaving a bar without a girl’s number, something stuck with me.
-A few years later I was at Centre Pompidou in Paris to see the show ELLES, this amazing group show of all women artists, and it caught my eye immediately.
-I thought: “it’s you!
+A few years later I was at the Centre Pompidou in Paris to see the show ELLES, this amazing group show of all women artists, and it caught my eye immediately.
+I thought: “It’s you!
 I’ve been looking for you!”

 Why do you stack your books with the bindings facing the wall?

 I spend an inordinate amount of time reading and the topics are all over the place.
-But stacks of books began to feel manic and little suffocating.
+But stacks of books began to feel manic and a little suffocating.
 Turning them the other way helped bring the space back to neutral.

 What is your benchmark for acquiring a piece?